jalbright/git-kata/README.md

     git init # initialize the repository
     git add . # add all files and directories to the repository git commit -m "Initial commit" # make your first commit

+Add a branch and make different changes in master and the branch

+    git branch branch1 # make a new branch echo "Greetings, World" > file01 # change the first word in master git commit -a -m "Change1" # commit the change git checkout branch1 # switch to the branch echo "Hello, Earth" > file01 # change the second word git commit -a -m "Change2" # commit the change

 These pages may be helpful:  http://www.gitguys.com/topics/git-and-remote-repositories/

 http://www.vogella.com/articles/Git/article.html